kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 Both delta and basic snapshot implementation would store `csiSnapshot` along with dra and other information.

-4. Since scaling of a nodegroup requires creation of santized templateNodeInfo from existing `nodeInfo` objects, we need to ensure that we are creating santized `CSINode` objects from real `CSINode` objects associated with existing `nodeInfo` object in nodegroup.
+4. Since scaling of a nodegroup requires creation of sanitized templateNodeInfo from existing `nodeInfo` objects, we need to ensure that we are creating sanitized `CSINode` objects from real `CSINode` objects associated with existing `nodeInfo` object in nodegroup.
 We need to make associated changes into `node_info_utils.go` to take that into account:

 ```go
 templateNodeInfo := framework.NewNodeInfo(sanitizedExample.Node(), sanitizedExample.LocalResourceSlices, expectedPods...)